Beliavsky/Fortran-code-on-GitHub/README.md

 [flib](https://github.com/crshapiro/flib): standard library, function library, a tridiagonal matrix solver, and code for a doubly linked list, optimization, and interpolation

+[flibs](https://github.com/philip-peterson/flibs): collection of modules that perform particular tasks, such as, providing interfaces to open=source C libraries, manipulating or examining strings in not too trivial ways, and implementing well-known abstract data types or data structures, by Arjen Markus

 [flink](https://github.com/huangli712/flink): Flexible Fortran Modules and Subroutines for Scientific Computing

 [Fommons](https://github.com/ffadrique/Fommons): collection of common low level components to support XFunit, FTL and Frypto, by Fran Martinez Fadrique